thomasdarimont/keycloak-extension-playground/flyweight-user-storage-provider-extension/readme.md

 1) Copy the resulting jar into the standalone/deployments folder in the Keycloak distribution home.
 2) Start Keycloak
 3) Sign into the Keycloak-Admin console
-4) Create a new federation provider of type `flyweight-acme-user` in a realm
+4) Create a new federation provider of type `flyweight-acme-user` in a realm.
+   Note: This federation provider does not support caching, so you need to configure the NO_CACHE caching mode.

 You should now be able to list all the users in provided by the custom federation.